-Djokovic’s temper flares up in bronze medal match loss
+Djokovic’s temper flares up as he leaves Tokyo empty-handed

 The U.S. Open starts in a month.

+Djokovic said he hoped that his efforts in Tokyo would not “create (a) problem” for him at the U.S. Open.
+He then added: “That’s something that I’m not sure about right now.”

-Keeping his temper under control has always been an issue for Djokovic, who was disqualified from last year’s U.S. Open after unintentionally hitting a line judge in the throat with a ball during a fourth-round match against Carreño Busta.
+Keeping his temper under control has been an issue before for Djokovic, who was disqualified from last year’s U.S. Open after unintentionally hitting a line judge in the throat with a ball during a fourth-round match against Carreño Busta.

-Carreño Busta went on to reach the semifinals of the U.S. Open for his career-best result at a major.
+Carreño Busta went on to reach the semifinals of the U.S. Open to match his career-best result at a major.

 Now the 11th-ranked Carreño Busta has won an Olympic medal for another breakthrough moment — a moment he cherished by falling down onto his back next to the Olympic rings printed on the court after Djokovic netted a forehand on the Spaniard’s sixth match point.